Cultural Namibia: Self-Drive

 Day 10

-Enjoy a day exploring Etosha National Park.
-Start your day shortly after sunrise when the park gate opens, allowing you to experience the waking of the animals to the new day.
-You will have the whole day to explore the park with ample time to wait at selected waterholes where you can view different species coming to the water to quench their thirst.
-No game drive is the same and all waterholes hold new surprises and attract different species that you may not have seen on previous game drives.
+Shortly after sunrise the gates to the park open, allowing you to experience the conundrum of animals and birds greeting the new day.
+You have the whole day available for extensive game drives and have ample time available to wait at a selection of waterholes for different game species coming to the water to quench their thirst.
+No game drive is the same; all waterholes hold new surprises and attract different animal species that you may not have seen on previous game drives.
+Tonight is again spent inside the park, where you have the opportunity to view game species at the flood-lit waterhole at any time during the night.

-Gain authentic insights into the San/Bushmen's ancient tradition and culture through bush walks, village life experiences, and learning activities.
-You can expect the most informal, liberating learning experience about these people, their history, lifestyle and culture.
+Here you have the opportunity to gain an authentic insight into this ancient tradition and culture of the original inhabitants of southern Africa – the San / Bushmen.
+Guests can expect the most informal, liberating learning experience about these people, their history, lifestyle and culture.
 Take part in bush walks, village life, making of tools, jewelry and traditional weapons.
 The San will teach how to start a fire, how and what to use as medicines and the different roles of men and women in the community.

-After breakfast travel through the back roads of Namibia’s main cattle and agricultural hubs, past the Waterberg National Park, and on to the Otjihavera Mountain just north of Windhoek, where you still have time to explore this diverse bush savannah on one of the optional hiking trails or guided nature/game drives.
+After breakfast travel through the back roads of Namibia’s main cattle and agricultural hubs, towards the Waterberg, where you still have time to explore this diverse bush savannah on one of the optional guided farm drives.

 Day 15